UnseenWizzard/git_training/README.md

 Viewed simply, rebasing just changes the point in history (the commit) your branch is based on.

 To try that out, let's first checkout the _master_ branch again, then create/checkout a new branch based on it.
-I called mine `add_patrick` and I added a new `Patrick.txt` file and commited that with the message 'Add Patrick'.
+I called mine `add_patrick` and I added a new `Patrick.txt` file and committed that with the message 'Add Patrick'.

 When you've added a commit to the branch, get back to _master_, make a change and commit it.
 I added some more text to `Alice.txt`.